 - Support them to do those activities at their own pace.

-- See if you can help them with breathing exercises and with relaxation techniques.
+- See if they would like help with breathing exercises and relaxation techniques.

-- Ask if they would like you to go with them to appointments or group sessions where you can learn about breathing control.
+- Ask if they would like you to go with them to appointments, or sessions about managing breathlessness.
 This might make it easier for you to help them with the techniques.

 - Keep rooms well-ventilated by opening windows or using a fan.

-- Encourage them to talk about any fears or worries they have.
+- Let them know they can talk to you about any fears or worries they may have.

-Supporting someone with breathlessness due to a terminal illness can be rewarding but it can also be very challenging.
-If you need extra support, speak to your GP about how you're feeling.
-They can support you with your own health, refer you to a social worker, or recommend support groups in your local area.
+Supporting someone with breathlessness due can be rewarding, but also challenging.
+If you need support, speak to your GP.
+They can support you with your own health, refer you to a social worker, or recommend local support groups.

 Getting support

-If you would like to speak to someone, you can call our Marie Curie Support Line for free on 0800 090 2309* or email support@mariecurie.org.uk.
-Our Support Line can provide emotional support, or they can arrange for you to speak to an Information and Support Nurse if you'd like practical information.
+If you would like to speak to someone, you can call our free Support Line on 0800 090 2309 or email support@mariecurie.org.uk They can provide emotional support, or you can speak to an Information and Support Nurse if you'd like practical information.

-Marie Curie's Online Community may also be a place to connect with others who are living with breathlessness or caring for someone who has this symptom.
+Marie Curie's Online Community can be a place to connect with others living with breathlessness, or caring for someone who has this symptom.